garrettj403/SciencePlots/README.md

 *Format Matplotlib for scientific plotting*

-This repo has Matplotlib styles to format your plots for scientific papers, presentations or theses.
+This repo has Matplotlib styles to format your plots for scientific papers, presentations and theses.

 Installation
 ------------